plasticneko/bulma-templates/README.md

 ### Example Links

 Below are examples of the templates in this repository.
-Most, with very few exceptions, examples have a: index page, about page, static page (blog post, for example) and contact page.
+Most, with very few exceptions, examples have the following pages: index page, about page, static page (blog post, for example) and contact page.

 I've added a "clean" branch for markup cleanups.
 A lot of these templates have uncessary HTML tags, aside from one or two, and I aim to clean them all.